Savycode10/Body-mass-calculator/README.md

 # SAVY
 Make sure your height is in Metres
-Make sure your Weight is in Kilogram
+Also Make sure your Weight is in Kilogram